erizov/Professor/semester_14/lecture_102_community_management/community_platforms/README.md

     Alternatives: No Platform, Basic Forums, Social Media, Third-Party Platforms

 11. **30-second explanation (your own words)**
-    Platforms and tools for building, managing, and growing developer communities with features for discussion, collaboration, and engagement.

 *Sources: Adapted from standard university textbooks and Wikipedia summaries.*